swathikiran86/pig-Hive-programmming-on-StackExchange-data/README.md

       Query 3) The number of distinct users, who used the word ‘hadoop’ in one of their posts Query 3) Using mapreduce calculate the per-user TF-IDF (just submit the top 10 terms for each of the top 10 users by                    post score, as returned from query 2.)

+      Refer to HiveProcessing, Pig Processing and Python Processing folders for detailed code and result screenshots

   3. Executed the Pig and Hive tasks on Google Cloud Platform (GCP)

+    Refer to Googlr Cloud Platform folder for the screenshots with GCP execution commands.